 Maintaining good academic standing

-Satisfactory progress in the integrated 4+1 accelerated program is achieved if the student maintains a 3.00 GPA in overall graduate course work in the student’s approved master’s program of study.
-Students who are concerned that they may not be meeting this requirement should meet with their graduate advisor for advice on next steps.
+Satisfactory progress in the 4+1 program is achieved for students who maintain a 3.00 GPA in overall graduate and shared course work per the approved master’s plan of study (any reserved courses need to have a B grade or better).
+Students with concerns about this requirement should meet with their graduate advisor for advice on next steps.